-The leverage rate that represents the market capitalisation of G$ relative to supported cryptocurrency locked in the GoodReserve.
-It indicates the annual rate that the reserve ratio is reduced.
-For instance, if the expansion rate is set to 10% annually and the year begins with a reserve ratio of 1, then by the end of the first year the reserve ratio would be 0.9, by the end of year two - 0.81, and so on (Equation 3).
+This is the leverage rate that determines the market capitalization of G$ relative to the supported cryptocurrency locked in the GoodDollar Reserve.
+It indicates the annual rate by which the reserve ratio is reduced.
+For instance, if the expansion rate is set to 10% and the year begins with a reserve ratio of 1, then by the end of the first year, the reserve ratio would be 0.9, 0.81 by the end of year two, and so on (Equation 3).

-However, In order for G$ to serve practically as a currency suitable for commerce, it must function with relative price predictability.
-The monetary policy accounts for this.
-G$ is initiated as fully collateralized by another currency (with a Reserve Ratio of 1).
-The currency begins at the highest liquidity level, where for every G$ issued there is a supported crypto asset backing it in the reserve.
-Only as G$’s market capitalization grows and it is widely held and adopted by users will G$ minted no longer be fully collateralized by the reserve.
-This is the point at which price volatility may be introduced, but timed to a point of adoption where it will remain stable enough for commerce.
-The GoodReserve will accept a stable cryptocurrency to back the GoodReserve.
-This means that initially, G$’s price will move in direct correlation with the stable asset, which is predicted to be minimal.
-The decline rate of GoodDollars minted is modifiable and selected by the GoodDAO.
+However, In order for G$ to serve practically as a coin for commerce in countries all over the world, it must function with relative price predictability.
+The monetary policy of the GoodDollar impact economy is designed to take this into account.
+G$ was initiated as fully collateralized by another currency (with a Reserve Ratio of 1).
+The currency begins at the highest liquidity level, where for every G$ issued, there is a supported crypto asset backing it in the reserve.
+Only when G$’s market capitalization grows and it has become widely held and adopted by users will the G$ minted no longer be fully collateralized by the reserve.
+At this point, price volatility may be introduced, but timed to a point of adoption where it will remain stable enough for commerce.
+The GoodDollar Reserve will only accept a stable cryptocurrency as collateral.
+This means that initially the price movements of G$ will mirror those of the stable asset, which are predicted to be minimal.
+The decline rate of minted G$s is modifiable and will be controlled by the GoodDAO.
 To reduce volatility, the GoodDAO can elect to limit the reserve ratio.
-These tools are designed to create stability for the currency, therefore encouraging price predictability.
+These tools are designed to promote stability in the currency, thereby increasing price predictability.

-When the GoodReserve smart contract has minted all 2.2 trillion G$ coins, the daily pool of basic income to be distributed to Claimers will come from network fees as described above.
+When the GoodDollar Reserve smart contract has minted all 2.2 trillion G$s, the daily pool of basic income to be distributed to those making claims will come from network fees as described above.